AdobeDocs/commerce-operations.en/help/configuration/cli/static-view-file-deployment.md

 Static view files deployment is affected by application modes as follows:

-- [Default](../bootstrap/application-modes.md#default-mode) and [developer](../bootstrap/application-modes.md#developer-mode) modes: Magento generates them on demand, but the rest are cached in a file for speed of access.
+- [Default](../bootstrap/application-modes.md#default-mode) and [developer](../bootstrap/application-modes.md#developer-mode) modes: Commerce generates them on demand, but the rest are cached in a file for speed of access.
 - [Production](../bootstrap/application-modes.md#production-mode) mode: Static files are _not_ generated or cached.

-You must write static view files to the Magento file system manually using the command discussed in this topic; after that, you can restrict permissions to limit your vulnerabilities and to prevent accidental or malicious overwriting of files.
+You must write static view files to the Commerce file system manually using the command discussed in this topic; after that, you can restrict permissions to limit your vulnerabilities and to prevent accidental or malicious overwriting of files.

 >[!WARNING]
 >